SingleAccretion/Accretion.Reflection/README.md

 var newClass = factory.Invoke();
 Console.WriteLine(newClass.X); // Prints "10"
 ````
-While the default emitter should work for all current code, it is not suitable for methods with required parameters mixed in with optional ones.
+While the default emitter should work for all C# current code, it is not suitable for methods with required parameters mixed in with optional ones.
 For the purposes of suporting custom encodings and other possible customizations, `Emitter.EmitParameterLoad` is `virtual` - you can create your own emitter and, if needed, reuse all the complex logic in the base class with `base.EmitParameterLoad`.